munificent/ui-as-code/Choices.md

 #### Future-proofing

 This does concern me.
-The fact that Ruby, Groovy, Kotlin, Scala, and Swift all support a similar syntax shows that it's a desirable notation.
-The fact that they all use it to mean *something* else hints we may be squandering it on the wrong behavior.
+The fact that several other languages all support similar notation shows that it's desirable.
+The fact that they all use it to mean *something else* hints we may be squandering the syntax on the wrong semantics.

 Other languages use it for passing a lambda to a function or for supporting imperative builder-like DSL APIs.
 It would be great to have that for Dart.
 Test